github/jtml/README.md

 ##### Iterables (like Arrays)

 Any placeholder expression which evaluates to an Array/Iterable is evaluated per-item.
-If a single item is a Document Fragment or Sub Template then it behaves it will be rendered, otherwise it is treated as a String and gets added as a `Text` node.
+If a single item is a Document Fragment or Sub Template then it will be rendered as you might expect, otherwise it is treated as a String and gets added as a `Text` node.
 All of the contents of the Array will be rendered as one.
 Some examples:

 ```js
 import {html, render} from '@github/jtml'